Non-catalytic tyrosine-phosphorylated receptor: Receptor triggering

 NTR triggering, the initial step of the NTR signalling pathway, involves phosphorylation of the tyrosine residues in the cytoplasmic domain of the receptor or the associated adaptor protein.
 Once phosphorylated, these residues recruit further signalling proteins.

 Phosphorylation of the tyrosine residues is performed by membrane-anchored Src family kinases (SFK) (e.g. Lck, Fyn, Lyn, Blk), while receptor protein tyrosine phosphatases (RPTP) (e.g. CD45, CD148) mediate the dephosphorylation of the same residues.
 SFK and RPTP are constitutively active.
 In an untriggered state, the activity of phosphatases dominates, keeping NTRs in an unphosphorylated state, and thus preventing signal initiation.
 It has been shown that inhibition of tyrosine phosphatases induces phosphorylation in NTRs and signalling even without ligand binding.
 It is therefore assumed that a perturbation of SFK and RPTP balance due to ligand binding, leading to stronger kinase activity and hence accumulation of phosphorylated tyrosine residues, is needed for initiation of downstream signalling.

 Different mechanisms of how the balance is disturbed upon ligand binding have been suggested.

 The induced proximity or aggregation model suggests that upon receptor-ligand binding multiple receptors aggregate.
 SFKs have multiple phosphorylation sites that regulate their catalytic activity.
 If the kinase is associated with an NTR, aggregation brings two or more SFK into close proximity, which allows them to phosphorylate each other.
 Hence due to receptor aggregation, SFKs are activated leading to higher kinase activity and increased NTR phosphorylation.
 Evidence for this model is given by mathematical models and an experiment where artificially cross-linking NTRs led to signal induction.
 However, there is not sufficient evidence that receptor aggregation happens in vivo.

 According to the Conformational change model, binding of a ligand induces a conformational change in the receptor such that the cytosolic domain becomes accessible for kinases.
 Thus phosphorylation is only possible when the receptor is bound to a ligand.
 However, structural studies have failed to show conformational changes.

 The Kinetic segregation model proposes that RPTPs are physically excluded from NTR-ligand-binding regions.
 Ectodomains of RPTPs are much larger compared to NTRs and SFKs.
 The interaction between ligand and receptor brings the membranes into close contact, and the gap between membranes is too narrow for membrane proteins with large ectodomains to diffuse into the region.
 This increase the ratio of SFKs over RPTPs in the region surrounding the receptor-ligand complex.
 Any non-bound NTR would diffuse out of these regions too quickly to induce a downstream signal.
 Evidence for this model is given by the observation that in T cells, phosphatases CD45 and CD148 segregate from the T-cell receptor upon ligand binding.
 It was also shown that truncation of phosphatase ectodomains as well as the elongation of ligand ectodomains reduces the segregation and inhibits NTR triggering.
-Similar findings have been reported for NK cell receptors, CD28 family receptors, Dectin-1.
+Similar findings have been reported for Receptors, CD28 family receptors, Dectin-1.